 Welcome to the Office of Grants and Programs

-The Office of Grants and Programs supports many of the law school's innovative initiatives and works closely with AU's Office of Sponsored Programs.
+The Office of Grants and Programs supports many of the law school's innovative initiatives and works closely with AU's Office of Sponsored Programs to assist with the law school's grantseeking and award management activities.
 Please contact us with questions!

 Additional grant resources can be found at the following links:

 - Faculty Support Awards